 Listen to the podcast if you want to hear what he’s doing to get through this rough patch.

 I will share what he said about his discussions with venture capitalists in Silicon Valley, who are essentially writing this year off.
 But he thinks that when business resumes, don’t expect to see the same aggressive approach to paid media as a primary traffic source.

 Instead, expect to see start-ups and change-ups take a more innovative approach to digital media marketing, and closer look at owned and shared media, like this.

 For a lot of companies who still haven’t gotten their arms around digital transformation — meaning they don’t have a digital business infrastructure or much sophistication around revenue operations — the pandemic has accelerated the need for adoption big time, and now is really the time to go big or go home.

-Now is the time to re-examine your digital infrastructure and make sure you have the tools in place to process transactions and deliver products and services online.
-Whether you take a best-of-breed, point solution or vertically integrated approach, it’s pretty much a mad rush right now to get yourself situated.
+Now is the time to re-examine your digital infrastructure and ensure you have the tools to process transactions and deliver products and services online.
+Whether you take a best-of-breed, point solution or vertically integrated approach, it’s a mad rush right now to get yourself situated.

-Check out this digital transformation primer post I wrote last year about digital transformation strategy.
+Check out this digital transformation primer post I wrote about digital transformation strategy last year.